lgondara/qa_gen/iclr_bp_v2.md

         IT[IT Infrastructure]
     end

+    subgraph Governance
+        PRIV[Privacy Officers]
+        ADMIN[Administrators]
+    end

     NLP --- TR
     NLP --- ONC
     NLP --- ML
     NLP --- IT
+    NLP --- PRIV
+    NLP --- ADMIN

     TR -.workflow needs.-> ML
     ONC -.clinical validation.-> ML
     ML -.technical specs.-> IT
     IT -.infrastructure constraints.-> ML
+    PRIV -.compliance requirements.-> ML
+    ADMIN -.resource allocation.-> ML

     style NLP fill:#e74c3c,stroke:#333,stroke-width:3px,color:#fff
     style TR fill:#3498db,stroke:#333,stroke-width:2px
     style ONC fill:#e67e22,stroke:#333,stroke-width:2px
     style ML fill:#2ecc71,stroke:#333,stroke-width:2px
+    style IT fill:#2ecc71,stroke:#333,stroke-width:2px
+    style PRIV fill:#f39c12,stroke:#333,stroke-width:2px
+    style ADMIN fill:#f39c12,stroke:#333,stroke-width:2px
 ```
 <div class="caption">
-    Figure 3: Successful deployment required alignment across multiple groups.
-Without registrar input, we would have solved the wrong problem.
+    Figure 4: Successful deployment required alignment across multiple groups within the organization, each with different priorities and expertise.
 </div>

-This co-design process also required investing in **AI Literacy**.
+This co-design process also required investing in *AI Literacy*.
 We couldn't just drop an AI tool on clinical staff and walk away; we had to teach them how the models worked, where they failed, and why they made certain predictions.
 When domain experts understand the "black box," they trust it more and become better at catching its errors.

 > **The Lesson:** Involve end-users from Day 1.
 Co-designing the solution ensures you are solving the business problem (backlogs), not just a technical problem.
 Furthermore, educating your users about AI capabilities and limitations builds the trust required for adoption.